A microscale force technique for cellular mechanobiology and nuclear mechanics

 The magnetic tweezers provide quantitative data on the local properties of living adherent cells (e.g. elasticity and viscosity).
 This data can be utilised to investigate a number of different aspects of cell biomechanics.

 Mechanotransduction (how cells translate mechanical cues to biochemical signals) may not be merely restricted to cell surface receptors and adhesions.

-Recent studies have fueled the speculation that the nucleus itself may also act as a cellular mechanosensor that can potentially directly modulate expression of mechanosensitive genes.
-With the mangetic tweezers we have the option of manipulating isolated nuclei from cells.
+Recent studies have fuelled the speculation that the nucleus itself may also act as a cellular mechanosensor that can potentially directly modulate expression of mechanosensitive genes.
+With the magnetic tweezers we have the option of manipulating isolated nuclei from cells.
 This will pave the way for a better understanding of force transmission into the nucleus and the molecular mechanisms mediating nuclear mechanotransduction.

 Force application with the magnetic tweezers can also be combined with fluorescent microscopy and FRET (Forster Energy Resonance Transfer) to capture rapid mechanochemical signaling activities in living cells.